mashuq0068/contact-management-client/README.md

 ## Introduction

 Welcome to the Contact Hub!(contact management application).
-I introduce Contact Hub as your  contact management application.
+I want to introduce Contact Hub as your contact management application.
 This platform provide services to users to  manage their contacts through a user-friendly interface.
 Whether you're looking to add new contacts, you can use these application.
 Explore the simplicity of contact management with Contact Hub!

 ## Features
+## Home Page
+- A navigation bar
+- A Banner
+- A footer

 ### Navigation Bar
 - A logo added